Why Choose Cedars-Sinai Marina del Rey Hospital for Kidney Failure Treatment?

 - Avoid getting exposed to harmful chemicals such as pesticides, household cleaning solutions, tobacco, and other toxic substances.

 The majority of kidney and urinary tract disorders may result in kidney failure if left untreated.
 Safeguard your kidney health by maintaining blood pressure and blood sugar levels under control.
 To do this, you need to strictly follow your doctor’s advice, take your prescribed medicine the way you have been directed, and maintain a healthy lifestyle by:

 - Adopting a healthy diet that includes fresh fruits, vegetables, cereals, and low-fat dairy products

 - Limiting the consumption of alcohol

 - Losing excess body weight

 These steps allow you to control your risk factors, blood pressure in particular so that you can either delay or prevent the onset of kidney failure.
 Your nephrologist will be able to guide you through the treatment plan and advise the preventive tips that suit your condition.

-For further questions, information or guidance on kidney failure, consult our specialty-trained doctors at Marina Del Rey Hospital.
+For further questions, information or guidance on kidney failure, consult our specialty-trained doctors at Cedars-Sinai Marina del Rey Hospital.